John James Woodward Rural Prize

 The Rural Prize is open for award annually to a high achieving student or students who are interested in the preservation of the environment, in particular rural and agricultural environments, and are in financial need, with preference to be given to student from a rural or regional background.

-- be enrolled to commence study in a Bachelor of Agriculture or a Master of Agricultural Sciences
+- be enrolled in a Bachelor of Agriculture or a Master of Agricultural Sciences

 - demonstrate academic merit